Diocese Of San Bernardino Releases List Of Priests Accused Of Child Sexual Abuse Going Back 40 Years

 STUDIO CITY (CBSLA) — The Diocese of San Bernardino has released the names of nearly three dozen priests it claims were accused of sexual abuse over the past four decades.

-The list out Monday contains the names 34 credibly accused clergy members who have been reported to the police; suspended, removed or both; or died.
+The list out Monday contains the names of 34 credibly accused clergy members who have been reported to the police; who have been suspended, removed, or both; or who have died.
 The incidents span from the 1960s to as recently as 2014.

 “In this difficult time, I want to be open, honest and accountable to the Catholic faith and to all people of good will.
 And so I have made the decision to release publicly a list of the names of all priests who have ministered in the Diocese of San Bernardino that have credible allegations of sexual abuse of a minor during our 40 years as a diocese.”